 REGISTRATION (top of page)

-A student must be registered in the College of Graduate Studies in order to earn graduate credit.
+A student must be matriculated into a graduate-level degree or non-degree program in the College of Graduate Studies in order to earn graduate credit.

 Procedure for Registration (top of page)